Venice with Kids: What to See, Eat, and Skip

 😬 What to Skip in Venice with Kids

-• Feed the pigeons in Piazza San Marco (just a few—don’t bring a loaf of bread!)
+• Feed a few pigeons in Piazza San Marco (just a few crumbs!).

-• Draw what you see – hand out little sketchbooks
+• Draw what you see — bring sketchbooks and colored pencils.

 ✅ TL;DR: Venice with Kids — The Essentials